andyphilips/dynamac/README.md

 ## Installation (Stata)
 To install `dynamac` in Stata, you can download this [zip file](https://andyphilips.github.io/dynamac/Stata/dynamac.zip) and either call directly to the .ado files or place them in your "ado/plus/" folder.
 A SSC version will be added soon.

+## I've found a bug!
+Great!
+Please post it on the [issues page](https://github.com/andyphilips/dynamac/issues), or email the authors.